 - Wash the basil leaves and let dry or use a salad spinner (genius inventions those!).
 Place all ingredients in a food processor and blitz till almost smooth.
 Transfer to a large pasta bowl.
 Note: this recipe will yield about 1 cup pesto.

-- Serve with fresh basil leaves!
+- Serve with lemon wedges and fresh basil leaves!

 - You might like to toast a larger quantity of seeds in advance, and store them in a glass jar in the pantry.
 Super handy to sprinkle over salads to dress them up!

 - The pesto is another component of the recipe you can either make in advance or purchase if you are super short on time - there are some lovely vegan brands on the market now

 - The type of pasta matters - I've found the best gluten free brands are made with little or no grains, and a whole lot of legume